God of War Ragnarök developers on crafting the ultimate sequel

 Q: [laughs] Yeah, so I’m curious if you could kind of touch on some of that — your favourites and the sort of the philosophy behind coming up with them.

-Velasquez: Do you want to elaborate on why you like that move so much, Erica? [laughs]
+Velazquez: Do you want to elaborate on why you like that move so much, Erica? [laughs]

 Pinto: [laughs] It almost feels like a callback, like he’s just playing with his food.
 Just the power of it — the bigger flames and bigger effects, it just feels more epic and just feels good to play it.

-Velasquez: For me, personally, speaking of the addition of the verticality to the fight spaces, I love doing the off the ledge moves. you get a different one whether you have the Blades, the Axe or you’re bare-handed.
+Velazquez: For me, personally, speaking of the addition of the verticality to the fight spaces, I love doing the off the ledge moves. you get a different one whether you have the Blades, the Axe or you’re bare-handed.
 You can even summon the Axe in the middle of it, too.
 So jumping off a ledge and coming down on enemies then seeing them pop up in the air and then you’re able to continue the juggle.
 It’s so much fun.
 I’ll never get tired of doing that move.

 Pinto: Part of what’s fun is being able to change different moves together.
 Combos, you know — that adds so much variety visually and just makes things stay fresh.